urbit/urbit.org-reloaded/content/operations.md

 ```

 Subscribe to continuous updates from remote `plot` on local `desk`.
 `plot-desk` can specify the remote `desk` name.
-When omitted it is
+When omitted it defaults
-defaulted to being the same as `desk`.
+to being the same as `desk`.
 Non-comet urbits have
 `|sync %home ~parent %kids` automatically set up (where `~parent` is the
 planet that issued a moon, the star that issued a planet, or the galaxy
 that issued a star).